 Skip that kind of a problem and go for a water bladder.
 This is a backpack like contraption that sits on your back, so it’s out of the way.
 This is the kind of device avid bikers and hikers have on hand.
 Yes, the water may not be the coldest, but it’s there when you need it.
 And hopefully whatever festival you’re going to has a refill station.
 This way, you’ll never run out of water and you won’t be forced to lug around a water bottle throughout the day (which is easily lost).

 If it’s a camping-based music festival you need a tent.
 While you should always check with the festival to see what the requirements are, the tent is critical.
 This is basically your home for several days.
 The wrong tent will fold under pressure and take on water if it rains.
 It won’t ventilate air so you end up waking up sweating in the middle of the night, or it might not lock up, which leaves all of your gear exposed to whomever wants to pillage it.

 Your festival tent is an investment.
 So, while it’s great to get the hand-me-down from dad, you should think twice about taking an old tent and investing in one specifically for music festivals.
 Yes, the old tent is likely built solid, but those tents can be extremely difficult to put up, not to mention it might have developed holes over the years.
 Pick up the right tent for you and your gang before you head out.

 Gear Up For Festival Season

 These are just several of the items you need to have on hand to make the most out of your music festival experience.
-From staying hydrated to comfortable in the weather, each of these devices will improve the quality of your time not just as the music festival but after it’s done.
-So whether you’re shopping for a music festival coming up this year or you’re prepping for next year, make sure to check out The Tarpestry Company website for additional pieces of music festival gear to help improve your experience.
+From staying hydrated to remaining comfortable in all weather.
+So whether you’re shopping for a music festival coming up this year or you’re prepping for next year, make sure to check out Tarpestrys for additional pieces of music festival gear to help improve your experience.